KirillLossev/SimulatorCluster/README.md

 External applications can also connect to the message queue to access data.

 A visualizer can be accessed using VNC on `localhost:5900`, or through a web browser on `localhost:5800`.
 This can also be used to manually control the vehicle.
+The primary controls are WASD for movement and Q to shift to reverse.

 ---